stroucki/venti-streamchunk/README.md

 ssh, then store to venti using a connection on localhost.
 Expect transfer rates of 15 MB/s or 25 MB/s respectively.

+#### Chromium development environment

+A BTRFS subvolume with copies of the Chromium browser source, originally duplicated via reflinks, then modified individually and compiled, was backed up using the `btrfs send` command. `bees` is run on the filesystem to automatically deduplicate data.
+Full backups of the subvolume were taken between 2020 and 2024 at different times. `btrfs send` by default will uncompress data and interleave metadata in the stream.
+Explicit reflink copies are efficiently transmitted via `btrfs send`, but `bees` is known to break metadata sharing.
+Interestingly, each backup still shared around 80% of data with existing backups.
+Each backup on average was 130G in size and eight backups took a total of 300 GB of space.

+Using tar as an archiver backed up 280 GB.
+Data sharing to the existing venti was less than using `btrfs send`, at about 67%, and 14 GB of extra storage space was used.
+If stored by itself, the tarred data would have taken 78 GB, around half of the space used by `btrfs send`.

+`btrfs send` was able to reduce the gross amount of data sent, provided shared metadata was not broken by `bees`, usually as a result of compilations and revision control system actions.
+However, the net amount of archival storage was larger.

 #### Complete personal storage

 An individual's complete corpus of storage was backed up, containing a